WoodWing/csde-components-boilerplate/docs/PROPERTIES.md

 ```
 {
-    // Property identifier
+    // Property identifier.
     "name": "property",

-    // Name displayed for property in side bar
+    // Name displayed for property in side bar.
     "label": "Property Name",

-    // Type of UI control element
+    // Type of UI control element.
-    // See later sections for all available control types
+    // See later sections for all available control types.
     "control": {
         ...
     }
-    // Kind of data property
+    // Kind of data property.
     // When stored as "styles", the property value is added as css class to the main element.
     // When stored as "inlineStyles", the property value is directly used as inline style.
-    // When stored as 'data", the property is free data (TBD)
+    // When stored as 'data", the property is free data.
     // When stored as a directive (for example, doc-media), the property can be used to modify content data of a directive.
     "dataType": "styles" | "inlineStyles" | "data" | "<directive>:<content-key>",

-    // Optional css selector key, it may be used if property should be applied to some nested html element instead of main component element
+    // Optional css selector key, it may be used if property should be applied to some nested html element instead of main component element.
     "selector": "css-selector",

     // Name of Enterprise Feature flag that should be present for the property to show up.